A Reliable Guide to Plan Vacation with Accessible Transit

 If you require ground transportation to or from the terminal, it is advised you arrange this is advance.
 A ground transportation company can easily transport folding wheelchairs, walkers and other small mobility aids.
 If your mobility aid is too large and the company cannot accompany you, they are expected to offer an alternative at no extra cost”.

 • Navigating through the terminal: “Getting from the terminal to the boarding area can be challenging.
 Boarding areas can be far away.
 There may be long lines at the check-in counters and security checkpoints”.
-Here are some ways to get assistance while travelling:
+Here are some ways to get assistance while traveling:

 1. Finding assistance: “Inside large terminals, there is a help desk where you can find information and ask for help.
 Now some terminals have automated information kiosks.
-They are expected to provide assistance to those travelling with a disability.
+They are expected to provide assistance to those traveling with a disability.
 If you arranged for a friend or family member to assist you through the terminal ahead of time, an employee that will provide your escort with a temporary pass through security zones will escort you”.

 2. Checking-in: At the time of check-in, “confirm that you will receive the services you requested.
 Bring the document that confirms the services you requested in case anything isn’t clear.
 You can ask the staff to assist you through the terminal all the way to your seat.
 If you have a service animal, ask to be guided to an area where it can relieve itself, if needed”.